ska-telescope/ska-uksrc-cluster-gitops/docs/deployment-guide.md

 ### Cloud Credentials

-You will need to either request API Credentials or create them using your account.
+You will need to either request OpenSTack API Credentials or create them using your OpenStack account.

     auth_url:
     application_credential_id: ""